megatron0000/ces22-xadrez-web/gmailbox/README.md

 - He is redirected to google for granting access
 - Google redirects him back to ``prefix/oauth_redirect_internal``
-- This app collects access and refresh tokens
+- This app collects access and refresh tokens (or not, should an error happen)
 - This app redirects the user to ``prefix/oauth_redirect``